-Cynthia J. Arnson is quoted in this article about Uruguay's proposal to accept five Guantanamo prisoners.
+Cynthia J. Arnson is quoted in this article about Senator Corker's visit to Venezuela.
+This article is in Spanish.

 There is no doubt concerning the potential of Latin America’s vast energy resources.
 What is in doubt is whether the infrastructure and policies needed to maximize that potential within individual countries can be achieved.
 What are the prospects and what are the issues that must be addressed in order to move forward in a manner that is good for both the economies and environmental health of the region?

 Jorge Heine, Latin American Program Global Fellow, is quoted in this article about Chile-China trade agreements.
 This article is in Spanish.